What are the most beautiful Easter traditions in Italy? Let's discover them together, from North to South.

 Easter in Southern Italy

 These kind of tradition are always increasingly varied and heartfelt in the South.
-There are many examples: starting from Campania, we have the Corsa dell'Angelo (The Angel race) in Forio (Ischia): in 2021, because of covid, a group of artists build a small "presepe" to show the angel scene.
-Then there is the Procession of the Hooded Apostles in Procida; while in Naples, it is customary to prepare the Pastiera, typical Easter cake.
+There are many examples: starting from Campania, we have the Corsa dell'Angelo (The Angel race) in Forio (Ischia); then there is the Procession of the Hooded Apostles in Procida; while in Naples, it is customary to prepare the Pastiera, typical Easter cake.

 In Apulia, there is the Procession of the Perdoni (also hooded) in Taranto.
 In Noicattaro, a bonfire is kept on during Holy Thursday night, while in many places in Bari province, it is easy to come across a Procession of Mysteries.